junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Senate amendment agreed to: Amendment SA 4976 agreed to in Senate by Unanimous Consent.
 - 2016-07-14 — Senate amendment proposed (on the floor): Amendment SA 4976 proposed by Senator Murkowski for Senator Grassley.(consideration: CR S5185)
 - 2016-07-14 — Senate amendment submitted
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Received in the House.
+- 2016-07-18 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-07-18 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-07-18 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.